VirtualFlyBrain/VFB_connect/docs/source/API_reference.rst

    from vfb_connect.cross_server_tools import VfbConnect vc = VfbConnect()

 A range canned queries are available via methods directly accessible from this object, or via vc.

-Core, cross server methods are directly accessible from this object
+Core, cross server methods are directly accessible from this object.
 Direct queries of our ``Neo4J`` database are available via methods under ``vc.nc`` OWL queries are available under ``vc.oc``.

 (Other direct query endpoint will be added in future)